zhujisheng/HAComponent/BaiduTTS/README.md

+This component has been added to Home-Assistant since 0.59.

 The `baidu` text-to-speech platform uses [Baidu TTS engine](https://cloud.baidu.com/product/speech/tts) to read a text with natural sounding voices.

 To get started, add the following lines to your `configuration.yaml`: